 September 2017 (Content as at 31 August 2017)

 The Invesco Perpetual Global Emerging Markets Fund aims to achieve capital growth primarily through a portfolio of shares in companies established and/or operating in countries where, in the opinion of the Manager, there is an emerging market.
 Exposure to such markets will partially be obtained through indirect investment in securities traded on other markets.
 In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions as detailed in Appendix 2 of the most recent Prospectus.

 Stock selection remains the key focus of our portfolio strategy.
 We want to invest in companies that we believe are well run and have a market position that should allow them to deliver a high level of return on invested capital.
 Our investment approach places a strong emphasis on valuation, a key determinant of future returns.
-We are currently finding the EMEA region particularly interesting because it offers a wide range of diversified companies with strong management teams operating in areas of growth.
-During April we took a position in PSG Group, a South African investment holding company with a largely listed portfolio focused in high growth businesses.
-PSG invest in uncomplicated companies with strong earnings potential within industries characterised by high entry barriers.
+We are currently finding the Europe, Middle East and Africa region particularly interesting because it offers a wide range of diversified companies with strong management teams operating in areas of growth.

 |Launch date||29 June 1987|